Editor’s Note: This post has been updated with fresh links and new content.

-Here are some low-threat CTAs to use: receive, get, view, enjoy, discover, see, play, claim.
+Here are some low-threat CTAs to try: receive, get, view, enjoy, discover, see, play, claim.

-I highly recommend to NEVER use: submit, sign up, learn more, or click here.
-These phrases are too vague, and they are actions to tell the lead that he or she needs to do something rather than be given something.
+And I highly recommend staying AWAY these words: submit, sign up, learn more, or click here.
+These phrases are too vague, and they tell the lead that he or she needs to do something rather than get something.

 People don’t like doing work, especially for things they’re not even sure they want.
-Make it easy for them and assure them that you’re the one doing the heavy lifting creating a pleasant and simple experience.
+Make it easy for them and assure them that you’re doing the heavy lifting to create a pleasant and simple experience.

-You may consider keeping your CTAs above the fold for better visibility.
+Also, consider keeping your CTAs above the fold for better visibility.
 It’s possible this can increase the number of visitors that see your CTA.
-You might also consider a CTA that pop ups to capture your visitors’ attention when they try to leave.
+You might also try a CTA that pops up to capture your visitors’ attention when they try to leave.

-Stand out!
-Use colors in a call to action button that are different from your website & landing page.
+Next, stand out!
+Use colors in a button that are different from your website & landing page.
 Design great graphics that get noticed.

-Limit each landing page to one CTA, so the visitor doesn’t get confused about what action to take.
-You can test different wording on your CTA buttons, and test the number of CTA buttons on the page, but they all go to the same goal.
+Finally, limit each landing page to one CTA, so the visitor doesn’t get confused about what action to take.
+You can test different wording on your CTA buttons, and test the number of CTA buttons on the page, as long as they all go to the same goal.

 If you’re attempting to gather leads, you’ll need a form.

-In our best practices, we’ve found that multi-step forms generally perform better than one big long form.
+In our experience, we’ve found that multi-step forms generally perform better than one big long form.
 Your goal is to get the visitor to micro-convert on a step with fields/questions that are easy to answer.

 We call this the Breadcrumb Technique.
-It’s the art of eventually getting to what you want (the conversion) as a marketer, by getting visitors to accept/say yes to much smaller requests first.
+It’s the art of eventually getting to what you want (the conversion) by getting visitors to accept/say yes to much smaller requests first.

-This means having non-threatening, qualifying questions on first step followed by questions asking for personal information on the second step.
+This means having non-threatening, qualifying questions on the first step followed by questions asking for personal information on a subsequent step.

-The reasoning behind the two-step strategy is that people who have already started on something are more likely to finish it.
-People who have completed Step 1 are more inclined to finish what they started.
-If people saw a form asking for their phone number and email right away, they might become skittish!
+The reasoning behind the multi-step strategy is that people who have already started something are more likely to finish it.
+People who complete Step 1, therefore, are more inclined to complete the remaining steps.
+When people see a form asking for their phone number and email right away, however, they might become skittish!